 Any amount earned above this is at 2%.

-- B: for married and widow entitled to pay reduced contributions.
+- B: for married and widows entitled to pay reduced contributions.

 - C: These are for employees over the state pension age.

 - J: These are for the employee that defers their contributions.

 - H: This code is for apprentices under 25.

 - Z: Employees under 21 who defer their NI.

 For an employee earning over £166, the employers pay 13.8% and there is no upper limit.

 The employer can claim employment allowance for this expense but they must qualify to claim this relief.